WaFd Bank Partners with Habitat to Strengthen Local Communities - Habitat Stories | Treasure Valley Habitat for Humanity

 WaFd Bank Partners with Habitat to Strengthen Local Communities

 “Housing is an important focus and priority for us.
-It’s a basic human need,” shared Heather Chambers, Senior Vice President and Western Idaho Division Manager for WaFd Bank.
+It’s a basic human need,” shared Heather, Senior Vice President and Western Idaho Division Manager for WaFd Bank.
 “We love to support organizations like Habitat for Humanity that help people remain in stable and safe housing.
 Programs like Critical Repairs make a big impact, allowing families to stay in their homes and maintain their dignity.”

 Home Repairs Program